cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Allow selecting part of the graph, or particular tasks, to define the bounds of a reflow?

+Task Outputs:
+- The SoD analogue of "task state reset" in SoS, is to tell a task to spawn graph-children of particular outputs.
+E.g. If a task failed but we want to the workflow to carry on as if it succeeded, in SoS we would reset the failed to succeeded and dependency matching would result in triggering of downstream tasks that depend on its success.
+Changing a failed task to succeeded isn't ideal because it hides the fact that it actually succeeded, but at least the change to succeeded is obvious to users.
+For SoD we would leave the task as failed (changing its state to succeeded wouldn't have any effect) but tell it to spawn based on the `:succeeded` output even though it failed.
+This is more elegant, but we need to make what happened obvious to users by getting the UI to display the state of individual outputs (in the workshop we considered UI design for custom outputs - can use the same for standard outputs?)

 ## Future Enhancements

 For Cylc 9: [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304)